tcort/tcutils/README.md

 - loc -- counts lines of code
 - logger -- add an entry in the system logs
 - logname -- prints the current user's login name
+- lolcat -- concatenate and print files with funky colours
 - lowercase -- convert input text to lower case
 - ls -- list the contents of a directory
 - luhn -- luhn checker